 - Median home price: $452K

 - Average age: 34.7

 With a population nearing half a million, Colorado Springs is the second largest city in Colorado.
-Yet even with such a high population, this Colorado city offers a more suburban feel (when compared to Denver), which in turn appeals to young families.
+Yet even with such a high population, this Colorado city offers a more suburban feel (at least when compared to Denver), which in turn appeals to young families.

-The city is especially appealing to nature enthusiastic, thanks to the great outdoor recreation.
+The city is especially appealing to nature enthusiasts, thanks to the abundant opportunities for outdoor recreation.
 I suggest checking out Pikes Peak, Garden of the Gods, and the Broadmoor Seven Falls to start.

 Now, I’m keen to keep this list of the best places to live in Colorado as honest as possible.
-So let’s talk about the disadvantage of living in Colorado Springs.
+So let’s talk about the disadvantages of living in Colorado Springs.

 My biggest beef (some pun intended) with the city is the lacking culinary scene.
 Honestly, I can’t say I’m satisfied with the options offered, or the quality of food in general.

 For a city with a population flirting with half a million, we should have better restaurants and it looks like I’m not the only one that thinks so, this seems to be a general consensus among locals.

 Food scene aside, it’s not hard to see why so many folks consider Colorado Springs one of the best places to live in Colorado for those that love big city amenities while enjoying a slower suburban lifestyle.